Skip to content

 • won't fix — Acknowledged but not implementing

-• Reply: Click the reply button to add a message to the thread
+• Reply: Click the reply button to continue a thread.

-• Delete: Click the trash icon to remove a comment or message
+• Delete: Click the trash icon to remove a comment or individual message.

-The Review Mode activity bar icon (left sidebar) shows:
+The Review Mode activity bar icon opens two panels:

-• Review Notes — Annotations for the active review (when a file is open in Review Mode)
+• Review Notes — The annotation thread list for the file currently open in Review Mode.

 Extension Details